-The Texas Rules of Civil Procedure have been amended to clarify when judges can conduct remote proceedings.
 In justice court, a judge may appear by videoconference or other means and, in deciding whether to allow or require electronic participation, should consider factors including case type, technology restrictions, travel restrictions, language access, accommodation of a person with disabilities, agreement and objection of the parties, etc. Tex.
 R. Civ.
 P. 500.10.
+These factors can be used in justice court to object to or request a court proceeding by videoconference or other electronic means.
 The rules for county or district court are more restrictive, where a court may not require a remote proceeding where oral testimony is heard, absent good cause or agreement of the parties.
 Tex.
 R. Civ.
 P. 21d.
-A party may object, with good cause, to any method of appearance, and the court must rule on the objection after considering factors including case type, complexity of the legal and factual issues, technology restrictions, travel restrictions, language access and accommodations for a person with a disability, etc. Tex.
+In county or district court, a party may object, with good cause, to any method of appearance, and the court must rule on the objection after considering factors including case type, complexity of the legal and factual issues, technology restrictions, travel restrictions, language access and accommodations for a person with a disability, etc. Tex.
 R. Civ.
 P. 21d.